BrianStricker/The-Perfect-Setlist/README.md

 These, and all other terms and definitions can be found in the **Data Dictionary** that I’ve compiled for the reader.
 It will explain further what each data variable means and how it is measured or applied for results.
 It will also define music terminology used throughout the project.

-CSVs being used were originally downloaded from the following sites:
+CSVs *(def. at bottom)* being used were originally downloaded from the following sites:

 https://www.kaggle.com/datasets/theoverman/the-spotify-hit-predictor-dataset